A Month in the Wild

 Jim and Me at the Summit

 Our campsites were in the forest along a river about 12 miles south of Jasper National Park.
 I had to work, and the campground had no cell service, so I left my little family in search of an open field where I could be connected for a few days.
-(There is zero cell service in most of the Canadian Rockies, so I had resorted to Starlink for a couple months.)
+(There is zero cell service in most of the Canadian Rockies, so I resorted to Starlink for a couple months).

 Off highway 11, on a two lane road a few miles from the southern entrance to Jasper National Park, I found the perfect spot.
 My plan was to camp there and go to Jasper for a short hike when I finished work.

 As soon as I had internet connection, my phone went berserk with notifications, texts and voicemail.
-Jasper National Park was burning was burning.
+Jasper National Park was burning.
 I had no clue.
 My Mom and close friends knew I was near Jasper and were worried.
 I felt so loved.

 I waited for several days, hoping to continue north.
 The photos and news coming from Jasper, just north of me, were bleak, and I knew I had to either head south on a route I’d already explored heavily, or keep heading east on highway 11 (which seemed like a road to nowhere).